Portugal Cycling Holiday Douro Valley

 The start of your journey.
 (Transfer from the airport or hotel at approx. noon.)
 On your way from Porto airport to the easternmost point of your holiday - Miranda do Douro, enjoy the beautiful landscape and scenery that unfold along the way like a painting of green trees and grey and brown rocks, hills and mountains, crowned by a blue sky.
 The Douro River Canyon and its over 200 meter-high cliffs also offers a fascinating landscape.
 The small town of Miranda do Douro, with its typical whitewashed houses, its Roman origins and narrow cobbled streets, deserves an exploratory walk.

-Day 2, the first stage of your biking holiday takes you through some of the eastern parts of the International Douro Nature Reserve.
-Wilderness and radiant landscapes are its most striking characteristics.
-The stretch you shall cycle along is a gentle one, across a highland plateau.
-This is a quiet land, populated by over 170 species of birds, wild boars and the occasional Iberian wolf.
-Even the farmers shepherd their goats and cattle in silence.
-Study the skies to see an Egyptian vulture or a Bonelli's eagle.
+Day 2, the first stage of your biking holiday takes you through the International Douro Nature Reserve, a gentle highland plateau known for its wilderness and landscapes.
+The stretch you shall cycle will take you across a quiet land, populated by over 170 species of birds, wild boar and the occasional Iberian wolf.
+Even the goats and cattle make little noise.
+In the sky overhead, you may see a rare Golden Eagle or an Egyptian vulture.

 Medium Tour: 47 km | 311 m elevation gain | 100% paved

 Day 3: Torre de Moncorvo (Cycling 39–48 km / 25–30 miles)